 If the device has been supervised with DEP, the profile may not be removable.
 To re-enroll the device, update the DEP settings in Dashboard if necessary, then factory reset the device.

-Just removing a device from Systems Manager should not have any impact on the device, but no additional management can be performed until the device is enrolled again.
-So any apps or profiles that have been pushed to a device will remain active and the management profiles will remain on the device.
+Solely removing a device from the Systems Manager Dashboard network will not have any immediate impact on the device, except prevent further MDM management until the device is re-enrolled.
+Any apps or profiles that are already pushed to a device will remain active will remain on the device.

-To completely remove a device, uninstall any systems manager profiles from the device.
-It may also be desirable to use selective wipe on a device if it will be allocated for a different purpose and existing managed profiles/apps should be removed.
+To completely remove a device, be sure to follow the previous steps in this article to remove associated settings and apps from the device.
+You may also want to use selective wipe on a device if it will be allocated for a different purpose and existing managed profiles/apps should be removed.